 Along the way there you encounter a series of inversions.
 There are two loops and one corkscrew (in case you just had to know).
 On the first loop, you are pulling between 4 and 5G’s.
 (More than the space shuttle astronauts.)

 Each car has a different song in the sound track.
 These songs are Aerosmith classics, some of which have bee remastered just for this ride.
-For example "loving in the elevator" has become "loving on the roller coaster".
+For example “Love in an Elevator” has become “Love on a Rollercoaster”.
 The songs are tied to the car you enter.
 There are 5 different cars each has their own song.
 Here is the list of license tags and songs that go with them.

 - 1QKLIMO – “Nine Lives”

-- UGOGIRL - "Walk this Way" and "Lovin in the Elevator"
+- UGOBABE – “Walk this Way” and “Love in an Elevator”

 - BUHBYE – “Young Lust”, “F.I.N.E.” & “Love in an Elevator”